skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 | Class: Rogue
 | Played By: Pat

-Eomier Abrin DeCauste was born to a soldier, Claudius.
+Eomer Abrin DeCauste was born to a soldier, Claudius.
 While he was not afforded luxury, he was not deprived either.
 By means of his father he was taught at the only established school on the island, which in those times was almost always a church, and this school was